PIPELINE

 NUV-868 is almost 1,500 times more selective for BD2 than BD1 and is designed to alleviate the therapeutic limiting toxicities observed by other non-BD2 selective BET inhibitors.

 We have completed a Phase 1 monotherapy study and a Phase 1b study of NUV-868 in combination with olaparib or enzalutamide.
-After an internal analysis of efficacy and safety data collected from these studies, we have decided not to initiate a Phase 2 study of NUV-868 as a monotherapy or in combination with olaparib or enzalutamide in the advanced solid tumor indications that were part of the Phase 1 and Phase 1b study designs.
 We are evaluating next steps for the NUV-868 program, including further development in combination with approved products for indications in which BD2-selective BET inhibitors may improve outcomes for patients.